Wuvist/sgx3000/report_draft.md

 ## Trading strategy one

 To avoid these stocks which are on the edge of unlisted, we exclude the stocks that ADTV below $10,000 dollars before we select investment objectives.
-After the selection, only 273 stocks remain.
-Four team members are randomly assign to 70 stocks to select stocks to simulate the real investors in SGX.
+After the screening, only 273 stocks remain.
+These 273 stocks are randomly assigned to four groups and our four team members each select 10 stocks to simulate the real investors in SGX.

 Investor 1,2,and 4 do not have the accurate and precise criteria for investing, they work as a placebo for us to compare the performance of different portfolios.
 Investor 3 access to the ranked market cap, ADTV and P/E ratio of these stocks.
 Besides, based on the previous market cap analysis, and the average P/E ratio of STI.

 Investor 3 have the following investing strategy:
 (1) High market cap: only select the market cap higher than $100 million stocks.
 That means only focus on the small and above size companies, ignoring the micro-cap companies.

 (2) P/E ratio: According to the Singapore market index, the Strait Times closed at 3,158.800 points in May 2023 which is just beyond the 3000 level.
-At that time the FTSE Straits Times recorded a monthly P/E ratio of 13.159.<https://www.ceicdata.com.cn/en/indicator/singapore/pe-ratio> Used 13.159 as a benchmark, below that is low P/E ratio and vice versa.
+At that time the FTSE Straits Times recorded a monthly P/E ratio of 13.159.<https://www.ceicdata.com.cn/en/indicator/singapore/pe-ratio> Used 13.159 as a benchmark, investor 3 regard the figure below that is low P/E ratio and vice versa.

 (3) Risk diversification
 Including one REIT in the investment portfolio to diversify the risk.